 Today I spoke to four neighbors but they didn't know who lived there.
 Time seems to have forgotten the lives that once occupied that house.
 I forgot too when memories would have been fresh.
 I remember seeing the man over the years and recognized him as a young man on his wedding day.

 He and his wife were married at Holy Name Church.
-The pictures suggest the wedding took place sometime during the 1940's.
+The pictures suggest the wedding took place sometime during the late 1930's or early 1940's.
 It was easy to recognize the marble railing and metal gate that was once in front of the altar.
 The altar is visible and so is the old pulpit that ascends five or six steps or so above the floor.

 I could investigate this with the church and other sources.
 It's just in this moment and these wonderful pictures that these people are not forgotten.